Saumyaa27/Saumyaa27/README.md

 ![](https://komarev.com/ghpvc/?username=Saumyaa27&color=dc143c)

   <HR>
-- 🔭 I’m currently working on Disease Prediction and Patient Management System.<br>
+- 🔭 I’m currently working on Multithreading based ETL process.<br>
-- 🌱 I’m currently learning DSA, Django.<br>
+- 🌱 I’m currently learning DSA.<br>
 - 👯 I’m looking to collaborate on Web Development, python projects. <br>
 - 💬 Ask me about anything, I'll be more than happy to help you out .
 Also, I might end up learning something new! <br>
 - 📫 How to reach me: saumyaamathur27@gmail.com <br>